Urine Color and its Meaning in Health and in Disease

 In females, the openings from the gastrointestinal tract, urinary tract and reproductive tract are close together, so sometimes medical tests are needed to discover where blood in the urine is coming from.

 Metabolic disorders can also produce blue urine.
-Indicanuria is a condition in which the body cannot absorb the amino acid tryptophan from the intestine.
+Indicanuria is a condition in which the body is unable to absorb the amino acid tryptophan from the intestine.
 Intestinal bacteria break the tryptophan down into chemicals that are excreted in the urine and cause it to appear blue.
 In babies, the disorder is sometimes called “blue diaper syndrome.”
-Familial hypercalcemia, an inherited disorder in which the level of calcium in the body is elevated, can also cause blue diaper syndrome.
+The condition is sometimes accompanied by familial hypercalcemia, a condition in which the blood calcium level is too high.

 Brown or Black Urine

 Eating lots of aloe or fava beans (also called broad beans) can result in brown urine.
-Taking cascara and senna laxatives can produce the same effect.
-Methyldopa (brand name Aldomet), a drug given to help high blood pressure, can cause urine to turn black when it mixes with bleach in the toilet bowl.
+Taking a cascara laxative can produce the same effect.
+A senna laxative can cause a red, red-brown or brown urine.
+Methyldopa (brand name Aldomet), a drug given to help high blood pressure, can cause urine to turn black when the liquid mixes with bleach in the toilet bowl.
 The antibiotic metronidazole darkens urine.

 Alkaptonuria (also spelled alcaptonuria) is an inherited condition in which urine becomes brown-black when it's exposed to air.
 In this disorder a person cannot completely break down two amino acids called phenylalanine and tyrosine.
 As a result, a substance called homogentisic acid collects in the body and is deposited in the urine.
 The urine appears black when the acid reacts with air.